PhuCG/burningbros_productflow/README.md

 - **Infinite Scrolling**: Load 20 products at a time as the user scrolls to the bottom of the list
 - **Product Display**: Show product name, price, image, and other relevant information
 - **Search Functionality**: Search products by name with debounced API calls
-- **Favorites**: Save favorite products to local database using Hive
+- **Favorites**: Save favorite products to local database using Isar
 - **Error Handling**: Proper UI feedback for network issues, loading states, and empty results

 ## Technical Implementation